abasallo/olympic-channel-full-stack-code-test-back/README.md

 This assumes Docker and Docker Compose are installed.

-Also, copy and rename .env.docker.example to .env.docker and edit for configuration specifics (Database URL, Email, etc)
+Also, copy and rename .env.docker.example to .env.docker and edit for configuration specifics (URL, Database, etc)

 This file contains the configuration to run the server as in production, but with a local Docker (that can be later deployed for real).